 Dallas is also a fun and stimulating place to live, having earned a reputation for world class culture.
 Covering a 17-block area, the Dallas Arts District is the largest in the country.
 Among other things, it offers art, music, drama or dance, and a wide variety of family festivals.
 And, with the expansion of the Dallas Area Rapid Transit, it’s easier to get there.

-No matter where your company is located, you can make it seem more approachable by selecting a local phone number.
+No matter where your company is located, you can make it seem more approachable by selecting a local phone number in area code 214, 469 and 972.
 With Halloo you can route calls to your employees anywhere.
 Get your local Dallas phone number today!

 This post is by Caren Burmeister.
 Caren is a retired newspaper reporter turned freelance writer who enjoys yoga and caring for her two fat cats.